 Information will only be shared with the school by the police where it is identified that a young person was present, witnessed or was involved in a domestic abuse incident.

 A nominated member of college staff, known as an Encompass Key Adult, has been trained to liaise with the police.
-In our school they are our school Designated Safeguarding Leads (Mrs L Clayton) and deputy (Miss J Cotter).
+In our school they are our school Designated Safeguarding Leads (Mrs L Clayton) and deputies (Miss J Cotter and Mr A Lewis).
 They will be able to use information that has been shared with them, in confidence, to ensure that the school is able to make provision for possible difficulties experienced by children or their families.
 The Key Adults will keep this information confidential, and will only share it on a need to know basis, for instance, to teaching staff for the child or young person.
 It will not be shared it with other school students.

 Operation Encompass was first introduced in Plymouth in February 2011, and has proved very effective in providing appropriate and timely support to young people affected by domestic abuse.
 This initiative has been implemented across the whole of the Lancashire Police area.
 If you would like some more information about it, you can view it online at www.operationencompass.org.